StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/attachments/share-an-attachment-case-alert.md

-# How to Copy the URL of an Attachment in a Case or an Alert
+# How to Share an Attachment from a Case or an Alert

-This topic provides step-by-step instructions for copying the URL of an [attachment](../../../analyst-corner/cases/attachments/about-attachments.md) in a [case](../about-cases.md) or an [alert](../../alerts/about-alerts.md) in TheHive.
+This topic provides step-by-step instructions for sharing an [attachment](../../../analyst-corner/cases/attachments/about-attachments.md) from a [case](../about-cases.md) or an [alert](../../alerts/about-alerts.md) in TheHive.

-## Copy the URL of an attachment in a case
+## Share an attachment from a case

 1. [Locate the case](../search-for-cases/find-a-case.md) where you want to remove an attachment.